Man City sets up scheme to compensate sexual abuse victims

 Manchester City has set up a scheme to compensate victims of child sexual abuse experienced at the club.

-City says a "redress scheme for survivors" has been launched, while reiterating its "heartfelt sympathy to all victims for the unimaginably traumatic experiences that they endured."
+City on Tuesday launched its redress scheme for survivors following investigations into the conduct of two of its former youth coaches, saying the victims "were entitled to expect full protection from the kind of harm they suffered as a result of their sexual abuse as children."

-The club said in a statement Tuesday it could not go into precise details about the scheme because of ongoing investigations into historic instances of sexual abuse that have uncovered allegations against John Broome, who worked as a youth coach in the 1960s.
-Broome is now dead.
+The club did not go into precise details about the scheme because of ongoing investigations into historic instances of sexual abuse that have uncovered allegations against John Broome, who worked as a youth coach in the 1960s.
+Broome died in 2010.

-Another former youth coach at City, Barry Bennell, was last year jailed for 30 years for abusing 12 young footballers after being convicted of 50 child sexual offenses committed between 1979 and 1991.
+Another former youth coach at City, Barry Bennell, was last year jailed for 30 years after being convicted of 50 child sexual offenses committed between 1979 and 1991.

 Sign Up and Save